 John T. Sparks died in DeKalb County, probably in late 1871.
 His wife and his daughter, Nancy Jane, signed a deed to sell a tract of land on January 8, 1872, in DeKalb County.
 His son, Francis, with his wife, Malinda, who were residents of Dunklin County, Missouri, at the time, also signed the deed there on February 1, 1872.
 No record has been found of the death of Mary Ann (Godwyn) Sparks.
 She and John T. Sparks had three children, all born in Georgia.

 54.7.1 Nancy Jane Sparks was born ca. 1846.
 She may have been married twice.
 Her first marriage was to Jesse Cook on February 18, 1862, in DeKaib County, Alabama.
 They were married by the Rev. E. Storie.
 Her second marriage was, apparently, to Storie sometime prior to 1872, for she signed a deed in January of that year as "Nancy Jane Storie."
 We have no further information about her.

-b.
-Francis Marion Sparks was born near Griffin, Georgia, about 1847 according to statements that he made in 1912 in his request for a pension for military service in the Union Army.
+54.7.2 Francis Marion Sparks was born near Griffin, Georgia, ca. 1847 according to statements that he made in 1912 in his request for a pension for military service in the Union Army.
 He stated that he had served as a private in Company A commanded by Captain J. T. Sparks, of the 1st Regiment Alabama Cavalry, from 1863 until 1865.
 After leaving that service, he had been married to Lucinda Smith in DeKalb County on August 6, 1868.

 Most of the information that we have about Francis Marion Sparks has come from the application which he made in 1912, as noted above.
 He was living at that time in the village of Rocky Ford in Otero County, Colorado.
 He stated that after his marriage in Alabama, he had moved to Missouri about 1870 where he had lived near the town of Clarkton in Dunklin County.
 He moved to Colorado about 1894.